 Some equipment providers offer a custom automation solution that requires technical expertise, a large budget, and a drawn-out timeline for installation and integration.
 Other providers offer one-size-fits-all solutions that are more affordable, but do not scale and cannot integrate well with retailers’ preferred workflows.
 The AerNode’s modular approach allows it to be the best of both worlds.
 It requires no technical expertise, installs in days instead of months, and costs a fraction of what a traditional solution would cost.

 For businesses, Aersys provides an affordable and flexible solution that eliminates several inefficiencies in the supply chain and pickup process.
 For example, consumers who order an item online from a retailer can now pick up items outside the store without having to step out of their car.
 This solution is referred to as click-and-collect, and reduces pickup times to under 20 seconds.
 Insider Intelligence estimates that US shoppers spent $72.46 billion via click-and-collect in 2020, accounting for 9.1% of all ecommerce sales; spending is expected to rise to $83.47 billion this year.
 The same solution can be reconfigured to manage stockroom inventory, supporting retailers earlier in the supply chain.

-Similar to the transition from mainframes to personal computers, or from industrial 3D printers to desktop printers, Aersys believes that minituarizing automated storage and retrieval systems opens the door for a new wave of businesses to leverage retail automation.
+Similar to the transition from mainframes to personal computers, or from industrial 3D printers to desktop printers, Aersys believes that technology and business model innovation will open the door for a new wave of businesses to leverage retail automation.

 Currently, Aersys employs 10 people at its Edison office, comprised of students and recent graduates from several NJ universities.
 Aersys is currently testing and demonstrating prototypes, and plans to launch a pilot in early 2021.